yormy/chaski-laravel/_docs/00___TODO.md

 is signature/ promo translatable ? can promo contain link?

+artisan command to send dummy email to x... for testing

 ## Unsubscribe link template:
 - Nu moet ik het per taal en per notification instellen, kan het generieker ?
--

 # Handle unsubscribe link click (additional route)
+- process unsubscribe
---- forward to where when unsubscribed (in case of success or failire)
+- forward to where when unsubscribed (in case of success or failire)
-rename: mail_preventable => mail_unsubscribable

-# Mark read: email / notificaion
-moet in de frontend een lijst met notifications of een lijst met emails of een lijst met notifcations met de link naar de email?

 # CLEANUP
 - pint
-- ide models
+- ide models (php artisan iets met vendor bin ?)
 - psalm

 -
 # Composer
 - why does xid package include laravel ?

+# MAIL CONTENT
+# # Mail Content template:
+- footer unsubscribe links. - nicest would be below grey, but that is not controlled by template but by ????? $title
+- delayed notification (als pri qr)

+# Unittest:
+- TestTemplateNotification shouldSend as false;

+# Refactor
+naming TestTemplateNotificationDTO etc
+rename: mail_preventable => mail_unsubscribable

+## MAIL CREATE FRONTEND
+- preview
+-
+WelcomeMail::getVariables();
+to show what placeholders can be used and how should be used, test if all required parameters are filled in
+$placeholders = [
+'action_title',
+'action_description',
+'signature',
+'marketingsnippit'
+];

-## UI
+## MAILTRACK FRONTEND
 - views from mailtrack ?
 -     /**
     * Where should the admin route be?